henrygd/docker-wordpress/README.md

 # WordPress Docker Container

 Fork of [TrafeX/docker-wordpress](https://github.com/TrafeX/docker-wordpress).
-Use that image instead.
+You may want to use that image instead.
 Changes:

 * Remove detached wp-content
 * Remove healthcheck